The Death of Brandon Jones: Tragic, But Not Criminal

 You may remember McGinty, he was the DA who presented the Tamir Rice case to the grand jury that no-billed officer Timothy Loehmann.
 McGinty paid a price for making the correct, but unpopular decision, as he was defeated for reelection.
 Now, as a lame duck, he’s obtained the indictment of Buford for the death of the unarmed Jones.
 I’m sorry, but while he was right on Loehmann, he’s dead wrong on Buford.

 Look, I understand some of the argument.
-It was the second officer-involved shooting that Buford was connected to—in 2004, Arlington Wilson, Jr. pinned Buford’s partner, Reginald Smith against a house with Wilson’s vehicle, and Smith fired eleven times into Wilson.
+It was the second officer-involved shooting that Buford was connected to-in 2004, Arlington Wilson, Jr. pinned Buford’s partner, Reginald Smith against a house with Wilson’s vehicle, and Smith fired eleven times into Wilson.
 Wilson then pulled the vehicle away from the house, freeing Smith, exited the vehicle and began to fight with Buford, before he collapsed and died.
 Smith was absolutely justified in shooting Wilson, but Cleveland settled the wrongful death lawsuit for $10,000.
-That’s chump change—the cost of taking it to trial would be far greater than $10,000.
+That’s chump change-the cost of taking it to trial would be far greater than $10,000.
 Those in Baltimore that would like to pursue a wrongful death claim following a fatal accident caused by negligent actions may want to reach out to lawyers, like Steven H. Heisler, with experience in this area.

 I’m sympathetic to the fact that Jones was unarmed and a teenager, but lets face it clearly.
 Jones was a felon, a person committing the offense of breaking and entering to commit a theft, a fifth-degree felony in Ohio.
 McGinty has stated that it is not appropriate to use deadly force to protect property, and he’s absolutely correct.
 But in taking this case to the grand jury and indicting Buford, he’s absolutely wrong.